 Teknovisuell Experience, 2015-2016 (text follows slideshow)

-The printed images are made to highlight aspects of distortion and distance in viewership.
 The number of images refers to historic myths.
 When visual information is taken in closely versus at a distance, and how that is processed psychologically and somatically.
-Often today images are quickly digested from the hand.
-These images taken from the hand and uploaded and downloaded a number of times through media platforms and digitally pulled apart to scale them to approximate the size of a human body or shelter for the body, image degradation allows for visual emergence, and perceptual emergence of digital processes.
-Viewed at a distance, the images which were once online, in the palm, are completely viewable in a personable size.
-This close-up, screen view of the water, can be taken as resembling art histories, as they are present in our day to day lives-where small selections of visual information are emphasised or scaled up for their current relevance.
-The exhibition proposes viewers back up to take in the pictures to see them as smooth surfaces, or to dive in close, to examine the virtual artefacts-the details of that which they have been holding in their hands.
-The exhibition to consider seeing “what is really there” in terms of representation, and the current digital technology as a resurgence of impressionistic idealism in 2016.
-Further, the subject of water-and increasingly relevant conversation in the times where humans are uncertain whether their technological developments are having direct or indirect relations to changes in sea levels and the natural environment.
+In place of personally made meals, modern, office work culture supplies images, emails, quick bites and bars.
+The images in these series were made from mobile phone, uploaded and downloaded a number of times through media platforms and digitally pulled apart to scale them to approximate the size of a human body.
+Can an overwhelming image provide shelter for the vulnerable body?
+Viewed at a distance, the images are completely viewable in a personable size.
+The close-up view reveals the degradation the image of water has undergone.
+The installation of this work invites viewers back up to take in the pictures to see them as smooth surfaces, or to dive in close, to examine the virtual artefacts-the details in the hand held device.
+The exhibition considers seeing “what is really there” in terms of representation, and the current digital technology as a resurgence of impressionistic ideals during our life time.
+Further, the interests of water, for physical needs, idealistic needs confront data and political rhetoric where lives, landscapes, and profits are at stake.

 Sirens series, 2014, photographic image on acrylic, sizes vary.
 Artist proofs available on paper, (text follows slideshow)